d1sc0/hellostu.xyz/src/content/posts/37-weekenote-buffet.md

 draft: false
 slug: weeknote-buffet
 pubDate: 2024-06-14 10:00:00
-description: 'A Weeknote covering the period 7th-14th June.'
+description: 'A Weeknote covering the period 7th-14th June.
+This week was an assorted buffet including sales work, leadership training, reconnecting socially and making things '
 postImage:
   src: '../post_images/37-man-at-buffet.jpg'
   alt: 'a black and white cartoon of a man standing at a buffet table looking a little overhelmed'